The focus of weight loss typically is to eat less, but what if you focused on eating more?

 - Aim to add whole fruits and/or vegetables to each meal.
 This will leave less room for more heavily processed foods.

-- Swap unsweetened iced tea or water with lemon for sugar-sweetened beverages like soda or other sweetened drinks.
+- Opt for unsweetened iced tea or water with lemon over sugar-sweetened beverages like soda or other sweetened drinks.

 - Make your own salad dressing at home combining oil, balsamic vinegar, spices and dried herbs versus shelf-stable store-bought dressings, which typically have a laundry list of ingredients.